 NOTE: If neither flightPathUpdateDistanceThr nor flightPathUpdateTimeThr is configured, it is up to UE implementation whether to include flightPathInfoAvailable when updated flight path information is available.

+NOTE x: The UE evaluates flight path information compared to the previously provided a flight path information via PCell.

 <skip>